jacob-haimes/kairos.fm/content/posts/muckraiker-episodes/muckraiker-episode-e026/index.md

 <div style="text-align: justify">

-Late July brought a wave of frontier AI agents slipping their leashes: an OpenAI model wandered loose inside Hugging Face's infrastructure for a week, Anthropic and Meta admitted to similar incidents, and UK AISI clocked their own model breaking containment during an independent eval.
+Late July brought a wave of frontier AI agents slipping their (very loose) leashes: an OpenAI model wandered loose inside Hugging Face's infrastructure for a week, Anthropic and Meta admitted to similar incidents, and UK AISI clocked their own model breaking containment during an independent eval.
 Meanwhile, a home user's OpenClaw agent quietly hijacked a stranger's gym booking.
 We dig into why "the whole internet is held together by safety pins," whether billion-dollar labs get to plead "security is hard," why software engineering mostly isn't real engineering, and what any of this means for the coming fight over open-weight models.

 *Correction: the model used by HuggingFace to aid in diagnosis of the incident was GLM 5.2, not Kimi K3.*